pingcap/docs/system-variables.md

 - Scope: SESSION | GLOBAL
 - Default value: `utf8mb4`
-- The character set used for new schemas in case none is provided by the `CREATE SCHEMA` statement.
+- The character set used for new schemas when no character set is specified in the `CREATE SCHEMA` statement.

 ### `cte_max_recursion_depth`